Select data table subsets based on multiple spatial criteria

-- Pass all records whose location is within dist of any of the points in the ASCII file pointfile.
-If dist is zero then the 3rd column of pointfile must have each point’s individual radius of influence.
-Distances are Cartesian and in user units; specify -fg to indicate spherical distances and append a distance unit (see Units).
+Pass all records whose location is within dist of any of the points in the ASCII file pointfile.
+If dist is zero then the 3rd column of pointfile must have each point’s individual radius of influence. .
+If you only have a single point then you can specify lon/lat instead of pointfile.
+Distances are Cartesian and in user units; specify -fg to indicate spherical distances and append a distance unit, even if the distance specified is 0. (see Units).
 Alternatively, if -R and -J are used then geographic coordinates are projected to map coordinates (in cm, inch, or points, as determined by PROJ_LENGTH_UNIT) before Cartesian distances are compared to dist.

 Reverses the sense of the test for each of the criteria specified:

-g will pass records inside the cells with z equal zero of the grid mask in -G.
+g - pass records inside the cells with z equal zero of the grid mask in -G.

 Pass all records whose location is inside specified geographical features.
 Specify if records should be skipped (s) or kept (k) using 1 of 2 formats: